-- Second, follow Dr. Comizio’s postoperative instructions to a “T.” Dr. Comizio has years of experience performing the many types of breast reconstruction surgeries available to women and tailors her postoperative instructions to each one of her patients.
-After following your oncologist’s orders, doing what Dr. Comizio has instructed you to do should be your second priority.
+- Dr. Comizio will provide detailed post-operative instructions.
+It’s important to follow them exactly.
+Dr. Comizio has years of experience performing the many types of breast reconstruction surgeries available to women and tailors her post-operative instructions to each one of her patients.

-- Take your pain medication exactly as prescribed.
-Some Morristown women may experience discomfort after their breast reconstruction surgery.
+- Pain medications should be taken exactly as prescribed.
+It’s common to experience discomfort after breast reconstruction surgery.
 This is especially true of flap reconstruction patients, who have had surgery performed on two separate sites.
-Take your pain medications exactly as Dr. Comizio has prescribed them.

-- Never lie on your stomach when recovering from breast Doing so may put too much undue pressure on your newly reconstructed breasts, whether they were reconstructed with implants or your body’s own tissue.
-Instead, lie on your back with your back propped up with pillows, or in a recliner.
+- Avoid lying on the stomach when recovering from breast surgery.
+It will put too much pressure on newly reconstructed breasts, whether they were reconstructed with implants or body tissue.
+It is recommended to lie on the back, propped with pillows or in a recliner.

-- Avoid heavy lifting for 10 weeks.
-The amount of time Morristown women will need to refrain from lifting anything heavy, including your small children, will depend on the type of breast reconstruction surgery you had performed.
-If you have breast implants placed, you’ll likely be able to pick up heavy objects sooner rather than later.
-But if you have abdominal flap surgery, especially if the muscle has been cut, you’ll need more time to recover before you can lift anything heavy.
+- Avoid heavy lifting for 10 weeks, including small children.
+The time required to avoid lifting things will depend on the type of reconstruction surgery performed.
+If implants were placed, the timeframe may be sooner.
+Abdominal flap surgery, especially if the muscle has been cut, will require more time for healing.

-- Refrain from getting in the water until Dr. Comizio clears you to do so.
-Taking a shower, bath or dip in the pool too soon after your breast reconstruction surgery may affect your body’s ability to heal properly, and also inadvertently introduce bacteria to your incision sites.
-Always wait to get into the water until Dr. Comizio has told you it’s okay.
+- Avoid getting the surgery site wet.
+Taking a shower, bath or swimming in a pool too soon after reconstruction surgery may affect the body’s ability to heal wounds and inadvertently introduce bacteria to the incision sites.
+Dr. Comizio will inspect the incision and give approval when it’s time.